hannahjayneknight/Electronics2/Lab7-SelfBalancingSegway/notes-lab7.md

 **What:** Make a PID controller to self-balance the segway.
 The control angle is the measured pitch angle and the aim is to maintain it at 0 degrees.

 1. Tried writing my own PID controller in _challenge5-attempt1.py_.
-The K_p, K_d and K_i values were manually fine-tuned following the method setout in lectures, however, this was unsuccessful as the robot never found an oscillation point.
+The K_p, K_d and K_i values were manually fine-tuned following the method setout in lectures, however, this was unsuccessful as the robot never found an oscillation point. <br />

+How I should debug:
+- Try to output graphs to see what the P, I and D terms are each doing throughout.

 2. A PID controller class was found online: https://github.com/ivmech/ivPID.